zrepl/zrepl/docs/configuration/prune.rst

 ..
 ATTENTION::

     If you use ``not_replicated`` in your pruning rules, make sure to :ref:`monitor <monitoring>` replication.
-    If your replication gets stuck and ``not_replicated`` causes snapshots to pile uip on the sender.
+    If your replication gets stuck then ``not_replicated`` causes snapshots to pile uip on the sender.
     ZFS and especially the ``zfs`` management command are known to degrade in performance with a lot of snapshots.
     Such degradation impacts zrepl, any other scripts, and human ability to manage your zpool.